eric-zamora/digital-porfolio/README.md

-# digital-porfolio
+# Digital Portfolio
-This is the landing site for my portfolio projects
+This is the landing site for my portfolio projects and a place to practice my Font-End Developer skills.